- Home

 Students who successfully complete all requirements for graduation will not be required to pass one of the assessment instruments as a final condition for graduation.

-Any student who completes the first level college course with a grade of D or better in stratified reading, writing, or math will be considered TSI complete in that subject area.
-For a complete list of stratified reading, writing, and math courses, please follow this link: Navarro College Board Policy EH.1.
+Any student who completes the first level college course with a grade of C or better in stratified reading, writing, or math will be considered TSI complete in that subject area.

 PROGRAM EVALUATION